Skip to main content

 The Language of Coercion

-A wellness program ceases to be a supportive offering and becomes a source of when certain elements are present.
+A wellness program ceases to be a supportive offering and becomes a source of chronic stress when certain elements are present.
 These elements are stressors, and your body’s response to them is as real as its response to a physical threat.
 Recognizing these signs is the first step in understanding their physiological impact.

 • Financial Penalties ∞ A program’s structure that imposes a significant financial burden for non-participation, such as a substantial increase in health insurance premiums, functions as a direct and potent stressor.
 This transforms the initiative from a choice into a financial mandate.